mars-planet/mars_city/servers/telerobotics/doc/setup-ffmpeg.rst

 Knowing the capability of the camera in hand goes a long way in identifying the usage profile of the camera as a video device.
 Cameras have a fixed set of frame rates supported by the hardware.
 These must be kept in mind before streaming at an intended frame rate.

-``ffmpeg`` has its own levels of verbosity which can be changed while streaming.
+``ffmpeg`` has its own levels of verbosity which can be changed while streaming. ``ffprobe`` can be used for further performance analysis. ``ffplay`` is a good tool to check the output quality of a stream.